KDE Human Interface Guidelines¶

 I know how to do that! — Make things easier to learn by reusing design patterns from other applications.
 Other applications that use good design are a precedent to follow.

-Be flexible. - Provide sensible defaults but consider optional functionality and customization options that do not interfere with the primary task.
+Be flexible — Provide sensible defaults but consider optional functionality and customization options that don’t interfere with the primary task.

 Note: KDE encourages developing and designing for customization, while providing good default settings.
 Integrating into other desktop environments is also a virtue, but ultimately we aim for perfection within our own Plasma desktop environment with the default themes and settings.
 This aim should not be compromised.